lwoodson/bootstrap/README.md

 # Bootstrap
-Bootstrapping for local development on a CentOS box.
+Bootstrapping for development on a CentOS box in the cloud.
 It should be run as root like so:

 ```
 ./bootstrap tsmith tony.smith@foo.com